 He was the Chairman of Direct Marketing Association of Singapore, an advisor to the Asia Pacific Management Institute, Sapphire China, Sky China Petroleum and Ying Li Property Development.
 He was Chairman of the Board of Sino-Environment Technology Ltd and Asia Fashion Holdings Ltd, both listed on the Singapore Stock Exchange.
 He was also an adjunct faculty member of Singapore Institute of Management for 20 years and 17 years at the University of South Australia.
 He was the advisor to Talent Advisory Panel of the People's Association in Singapore for 10 years.
-He is currently the Chairman of Cedar Strategic Holdings Ltd (listed on Singapore Stock Exchange) and SWIFT China Ltd.

-Former Directorships in the Last Three Years of Listed Companies
+Former Directorships in the Last Three Years of Listed Companies Sino-Excel Energy Limited (ASX: SLE)